dart-lang/site-www/src/language/variables.md

   _condition_ is false.
 For details, check out [Assert][].
 {{site.alert.end}}

-If you enable null safety, then you must initialize the values of non-nullable variables before you use them:
+With null safety, you must initialize the values of non-nullable variables before you use them.

 <?code-excerpt "misc/lib/language_tour/variables.dart (var-ns-init)"?>
 ```dart